Cancer, to put it very simply, starts when some genes in a cell are damaged.

-If these cells with damaged genes cannot be destroyed by the body’s immune system, they will grow uncontrollably and cancer will then be established in the body.
+If these cells with damaged genes cannot be destroyed by the body’s immune system, they will grow out of control.
+Cancer will then be established in the body.

 Cancer rates, both in humans and pets, have shot up in the past few decades in many developed countries.

-Dogs get cancer at roughly the same rate as humans and older dogs are more susceptible to the disease.
+Dogs get cancer at roughly the same rate as humans.
+Older dogs are more susceptible to the disease.
 In fact, cancer accounts for almost half of the deaths of dogs over 10 years of age.

-As cancer can occur in different sites in a dog’s body, symptoms of cancer in dogs vary depending on the type and the location of cancer, and whether it has spread (metastasized) to other sites in the body.
+As cancer can occur in different sites in a dog’s body, symptoms of cancer in dogs vary depending on the type and the location of cancer.
+It also depends on whether it has spread (metastasized) to other sites in the body or not.

-Some types of cancer show very non-specific symptoms especially at the early stages, and sometimes some cancers have symptoms that mimic other non-cancerous diseases, making it difficult to detect.
+Some types of cancer show very non-specific symptoms especially at the early stages.
+In addition, sometimes some cancers have symptoms that mimic other non-cancerous diseases, making it difficult to detect.

-As dog parents, it is helpful to learn about some common warning signs and symptoms of cancer in dogs, so that we can get our dog timely veterinary attention if cancer is suspected in our dogs.
+As dog parents, it is helpful to learn about some common warning signs and symptoms of cancer in dogs.
+By doing so, we are more likely to detect cancer earlier and get our dog timely veterinary attention.

 Non-Specific Symptoms of Cancer in Dogs